 Several studies show that people who have undergone organ transplantation have a significantly increased risk of a severe COVID-19 disease course.
 People on the waiting list for organ transplantation should preferably be vaccinated before transplantation.
 Organ transplantation shall not be postponed due to vaccination.

-This includes severe congenital or acquired immune deficiency conditions that can lead to significant immune deficiency, and are more severe and rare conditions than the autoimmune diseases.
-People in this group may be at high risk for severe COVID-19 disease course.
+This group includes people with severe congenital or acquired immune deficiency conditions that can lead to significant immune deficiency and leads to high risk for severe COVID-19 disease course.
 The conditions include severe combined immunodeficiency, immunodeficiency associated with major defects (e.g., Wiskott-Aldrich syndrome), common variable immunodeficiency, immunodeficiency with predominant antibody deficiency (e.g., hypogammaglobulinemia) and some other types of severe immunodeficiency conditions.
 The group also includes HIV patients with low CD4 counts who should be considered for vaccination by their doctor.

 People with sickle cell anemia also have an increased risk of a severe disease course.